winterland1989/Action.js/README.md

 Action.js, a sane way to write async code
 =========================================

-Promise and async/await are all great stuff, but Action.js offer a faster and simpler alternative.
+Action.js offer a [faster](https://github.com/winterland1989/Action.js/wiki/Benchmark) and [simpler](~200LOC) alternative to [Promise](http://promisesaplus.com), got 5 minutes?

 Understand Action.js in 5 minutes
 ---------------------------------

-Suppose we want to solve the nest callback problem form scratch, we have an async function called `readFile`, and we want to read `data.txt`, we have to supply a `callback` to it:
+Suppose we want to solve the nest callback problem form scratch, there's an async function called `readFile`, and we want to use it to read `data.txt`, we have to supply a `callback` to it:

     readFile("data.txt", callback)

-But we don't give a callback to it right now, instead we save this read action in a new `Action`:
+Instead we don't give a callback to it right now, we save this read action in a new `Action`:

 ```js
 var Action = function Action(action1) {